ramiel/router.js/README.md

 Valid options:

-1. `ignorecase` : The route do not consider casing.
-Default: true
+1. `ignorecase` : The router do not consider casing.
+Default: `true`

 ###Parametric route